Making sate is easy, and it keeps for a long time, plus there is no blender/food processor needed. Just one pan!

 - Soups: Stir in a tablespoon of sate in soups to add a nice kick of flavor!

-- Vegetable Stir-Fries: Use the oil to fry veggies and add spiciness as well as subtle citrusy flavor.
+- Vegetable Stir-Fries: Use the oil to fry veggies and add spiciness as well as a subtle citrusy flavor.

 - Marinades: Combined with peanut or almond butter and soy sauce, it makes a great marinade for tofu, tempeh, or even seitan.